WordPress/blueprints-library/README.md

 This project is compatible with PHP >= 7.0.

-Part of the process is automated with [rector](https://github.com/rectorphp/rector), which transpiles the features added in PHP 7.1 and later to PHP 7.0.
+Part of the process is automated with [rector](https://github.com/rectorphp/rector), which transpiles the features added in PHP 7.2 and later to PHP 7.1.
+Unfortunately, that's as far as Rector goes.

-There's also a manual part, to remove unsupported features using regexps.
+From there, manual transformations are required to bring the compatibility further down to PHP 7.0.

 ### Automated part